-Cold season is approaching and treating a baby’s first cold can be stressful.
-How do you even know if Baby has a cold?
+Treating a baby’s first cold can be stressful.
+How do you even know if your baby has a cold?
 Julie Reid, hospital pharmacist at Lakeridge Health in Oshawa, Ont., says if your baby is less than three months old and has a fever, consult your doctor.
 Signs and symptoms of a cold may include a fever of 39°C (102°F) for a few days, a stuffy or runny nose with mucus changing from watery to yellow or green, and a cough.
 These symptoms may last five to 10 days.
 Julie says follow your instincts and provide tender loving care, comfort and lots of rest.
 Once it’s established that your baby simply has a pesky cold, here’s how these tools and techniques can help.

 You know how irritating a stuffy nose can be?
 Babies don’t know how to blow their nose, and therefore never have relief.
 Julie recommends using over-the-counter saline drops in the nose followed by a nasal aspirator to suction out the mucus.
 This will clear the nasal passages and loosen the drainage in the back of the throat.